 The Murano glass is one of the most precious glasses made in Italy.
-It is worked according to centuries old traditions, on the island of Murano, near Venice.
-The choice of this island was not random: Murano was outside the city centre, so any fire would not cause major damage (houses and ovens at the time were made of wood) and because it was located in the north respect to Venice, so the production fumes would not have reached the main city.
+It is worked according to centuries-old traditions, on the island of Murano, near Venice.
+The choice of this island was not random: Murano was outside the city center, so any fire would not cause major damage (houses and ovens at the time were made of wood) and because it was located in the north respect to Venice, so the production fumes would not have reached the main city.

 The production of artistic glass for the city of Venice has always been an important industry.
 The oldest document available on the art of glass dates back to 982, but the first ovens were installed in Murano in 1291.

 Where is located and a brief story of Murano

 Murano is an island located approximately 1 kilometer north of Venice.
 Murano is comprised of five islands and has about 4600 inhabitants.
 The main activity in Murano island is the production of artistic glass, (Murano is also called “the glass island”).
 In addition, the main component of the island’s economy is tourism.